 - 80+ podcast episodes interviewing startups and entrepreneurs.

 - Codepond - social coding.
 A platform to store, refine, share and discuss code snippets.
 Similar to Github and Github Gist.

 - Built, maintained and sold three major versions of a Content Management System as Saas applications.

-- Series of interviews with successfull entrepreneurs for InfoTech Umeå (example).
+- Series of interviews with successful entrepreneurs for InfoTech Umeå (example).

 - Ran a popular and really active web community called Piraja.nu, consisting of programming tutorials, games and listed jokes (2001-2004).
-It had forums, chat and other at that time really cool stuff built in.
+It had forums, chat and other at that time innovative stuff built in.

 Way back I used to blog in Swedish as well.